The Welsh 3000s challenge | A complete guide to Wales’ toughest day hike

 • Are you going to carry all your food or are you going to re-supply?

-1. Have a support car
+Have a support vehicle

+This is the easiest and most practical option which requires the help of a dedicated individual.
 They can drop you off at the Pen-y-Pass and can pick you up from the finish point.

 They can also meet you at the two road crossings in Nant Peris and the Ogwen Valley to top up your supplies alongside providing moral support.